Jwan622/grad_school_math/grad_school_math/stats_and_prob_course/chap2/notes.md

 - mutually exclusive events are not independent
 - independent events.
 ![independent_events](../images/indepedent_definition.png)
-- demorgan laws of probability.
+- demorgan laws of probability. lecture 2.2b in the videos.

 events: